random-corporation/random-corporation/random-youtube-app.md

 ### Data Storage and Security

-We store the information we collect securely on our servers.
-We take measures to protect your information from unauthorized access, use, or disclosure, including using industry-standard security measures such as encryption and firewalls.
+All data we collect from your YouTube account is for the sole purposes of proper integration with the third-party YouTube API.
+We do not store or process any personal information other than for the aforementioned purpose.

 ### Data sharing

 We may share your information with third-party service providers who assist us in providing the services offered by our app.
 These service providers are only authorized to use your information to perform services on our behalf and are required to protect your information.

 ### Retention

-We will retain your information for as long as necessary to provide you with the services offered by our app and to comply with applicable laws and regulations.
+We will retain any personal information for as long as necessary to provide you with the services offered by our app and to comply with applicable laws and regulations.

-### Your Rights
+### Data Deletion and Access

 You have the right to access, correct, or delete your information.
 You also have the right to object to the processing of your information or to request that we restrict the processing of your information.
-To exercise these rights, please contact us through the contact information provided in our app.
+To delete or revoke Random Corp's access to your account, go to the security settings in your [Google account](https://security.google.com/settings).

 ## Privacy Policy ##

-Random Corp - The Random Company built the Random YouTube app as an Ad Supported app.
+Random Corp - The Random Company built the Random Video app as an Ad Supported app.
 This SERVICE is provided by Random Corp - The Random Company at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.